material-motion/material-motion/starmap/specifications/interactions/transitions/TransitionWindowSegment.md

 ### Struct type

-TimeWindowSegment is a struct type, if the language allows.
+TransitionWindowSegment is a struct type, if the language allows.

 ### position and length APIs